sharonzhen/pic10c_fin/README.md

-# Minesweeper with a Bot (if I can finish the bot)
-so I can stop wasting time trying to beat my record manually... also, for PIC10C W'19 with Professor R. Salazar
+# Minesweeper for PIC10C W'19 with Professor R. Salazar
 # Layout
 The main menu page provides